 - Income-based Jobseeker's Allowance

 - Income Support

 - Income-related Employment Support Allowance

-- Universal Credit.
+Universal Credit.

-Some 16 and 17 years olds can be in receipt of a qualifying benefit if they:
+Some 16 and 17 year olds can be in receipt of a qualifying benefit if they:

-- are caring for a severely disabled person or - have child responsibility and are the main carer of a child or - are no longer in touch with their parents or - are limited in their ability to work.
+- are caring for a severely disabled person or - · have child responsibility and are the main carer of a child or - are no longer in touch with their parents or - are limited in their ability to work.

-The payment can be used for any purpose by the recipient and could help with travel costs or could be used for clothing, lunches, and other expenses that need to be met before someone receives their first salary.
+The payment can be used for any purpose by the recipient and could help with travel costs, clothing, lunches, and other expenses that need to be met before someone receives their first salary or in the first few weeks of employment.

 Applications can be made up to three months after the date of the job offer.
-If a young person receives a Job Start Payment and subsequently finds themselves unable to work, they will be able to apply again but not until two years after their previous payment.
+If a young person receives a Job Start Payment and subsequently finds themselves out of work, they will be able to receive another Job Start Payment but not until two years after their previous payment.
+However, this assumes all other eligibility criteria are met.